Round Rock Public Library: History

-The library building stands on a corner lot on the Main Street in downtown Round Rock, the site of the Sam Bass shootout of 1878.
+The original library building stands on a corner lot on the Main Street in downtown Round Rock, the site of the Sam Bass shootout of 1878.
 The library's plot of land has been used by a variety of business and by the City of Round Rock.
-The current library building, c.
-1997, was designed by architect Ray Gill of the firm Ray Gill Architects, with a design that reflected the site's local history.
-The Library building was named for Robert G. and Helen Griffith, two residents who led in starting and maintaining the library.

 The library's land has had various uses.
 In 1885, a sash, door, and blind warehouse occupied the east half of the corner lot, but by 1902 the lot was empty.
 By 1925, when automobile use became widespread, a 30-car garage took over the corner.
 By 1937, the garage became a Ford sales and service dealership, and a combination City Hall and volunteer Fire Department was built on the western half of the lot.

 The library appeared on the corner lot in the early 1960s.
 In 1962 the Round Rock Ladies Home Demonstration Club decided that the city needed a library.
 They organized a group of private citizens into the first Round Rock Public Library Board.
 Then they bought the old Ford Motor Company building on the corner of East Main Street at Sheppard, where the present library stands.
 The old showroom provided space but it needed to be remodeled, which took 20 months.
 The work on the showroom was done by a Round Rock High School building and trade class and by local craftsmen.